Shape the Future of VC

 Bi-weekly virtual live training (Opportunities to Guest Lecture)

-In-person New Fellows Retreat.
-Opportunities to Guest Lecture.
-(Date subject to change slightly based on venue availability)
+In-person New Fellows Summit.
+Opportunities to Host & Guest Lecture.

 Ten-week internship with Partner Firm